-Jodie’s Prom for Duke Children’s
+Jodie’s Prom At Duke Children’s

 Tiarra Garner dances with nurse Arial Harris at the 2018 Duke Children's Prom.